 How often should I water my fruit tree?

 Too much and too little water are the two main causes of fruit tree failure.
 Fruit trees should be watered only when the soil is on the verge of becoming dry.
-Irrigation frequency during the growing season depends on temperatures, soil type and mulch - as well as how fast the trees are growing: vigorously growing trees use up available water more quickly.
+Irrigation frequency during the growing season depends on rainfall, temperatures, soil type and mulch - as well as how fast the trees are growing: vigorously growing trees use up available water more quickly.

 Fruit tree roots, for stone fruits especially, do not tolerate wet soil (saturated, oxygen-deprived soil) for long.
 With slow-draining, heavy clay soils especially, it is important not to water too often, then water deeply to reach the entire root zone.